SASAH – A Transformative Experience

-The School for Advanced Studies in the Arts and Humanities is the flagship Program of Western’s Faculty of Arts and Humanities.
+The School for Advanced Studies in the Arts and Humanities is the flagship Program of Western’s Faculty of Arts and Humanities, established in 2013.
 Unique in Canada, the SASAH Program combines scholarly investigation, pedagogical innovation, experiential learning, and language acquisition to offer an interdisciplinary, cross-cultural, and community-engaged educational experience.
 Courses are taught in small classes by Research Fellows drawn from our internationally recognized faculty in Classical Studies, English and Writing Studies, Film Studies, French Studies, Languages and Cultures, Philosophy, Visual Arts, and Gender, Sexuality and Women's Studies.

 SASAH graduates will have demonstrated abilities in the following areas: